-8.3.2 Environmental requirements
+3.3.2 Environmental requirements

-It is possible a future version of this payload will fly with the camera payload on POEM to make a direct comparison between the vibration environment on POEM to the conditions on both a HPR and the shaker table tests.
+If this research is continued, it is possible a future version of this payload will fly with the camera payload on POEM to make a direct comparison between the vibration environment on POEM to the conditions on both a HPR and the shaker table tests.
 Therefore, the DAQ must go through the same qualification campaign as the camera payload.

-Shock, random vibration, sine-sweep test pass The DAQ must remain functional during the vibration environment of the rocket.
+Shock, random vibration, sine-sweep test pass

+The DAQ must remain functional during the vibration environment of the rocket.
 This means it must pass the IIST recommended qualification procedure, which involves shock, random vibration and sine-sweep tests.
-These tests are described in more detail in section 9.1.3 Shaker table test.
+These tests are described in more detail in section 3.7.1 Shaker table test.

-Cold and hot temperature test pass The DAQ must be able to survive at temperatures of -20 °C to 80 °C as described in section 9.1.1 High-temperature test and section 9.1.2 Low-temperature test.
-This will influence the components that can be used.
+Cold and hot temperature test pass

+The DAQ must be able to survive at temperatures of -20 °C to 80 °C as described in section 3.7.1 High-temperature test and section 3.7.1 Low-temperature test.
+This will restrict the components able to be used to only those with industrial temperature ranges.